Low Libido in Men:

 Can Relationship Dynamics Cause Low Libido?

-Lack of novelty and erotic tension in long-term relationships is incredibly common.
+Unresolved conflict kills desire.
+If you're angry at your partner, if there's unspoken resentment, if you feel criticised or controlled — desire often evaporates.
+Lack of novelty and erotic tension in long-term relationships is also incredibly common.
 Desire thrives on a degree of mystery and difference.
-When you become too merged with your partner, when there's no erotic space between you, desire can fade.
+When partners become too merged, when there's no erotic space between them, desire can fade.

 Mismatched Desire: When One Partner Wants Sex More Than the Other